g5search/annotation-extension/src/README.md

 ```

 Root of Chrome Extension.
 Both popup and background have access to Vuex as well as the Storage API, which are both used to hydrate user data.

+## Todos

+- [ ] Are we going to be able to persist any data in the extenion?
+- [ ] What are the limits of the chrome storage sync?
+- [ ] What is the benefit of using Vuex in this context?